-- Convert 19,000 BPD hydrocracker at Wynnewood to process 100 million gallons per year of washed and bleached soybean oil or pre-treated corn oil to produce renewable diesel and renewable naphtha. - Majority of capital spend allocated to associated logistics assets (rail loading and unloading, rail cars and track, tankage). - Excess hydrogen capacity at Wynnewood and minimal modifications required to existing hydrocracker could allow this project to be completed faster and at lower capital cost than most competing projects. - Primary goal is to reduce carbon footprint and capture the credits currently available in the market: \$1/gal BTC approved through 2022 in addition to RINs generated and LCFS credits. - Current plan is to complete the conversion of the hydrocracker during the planned turnaround at Wynnewood in the Spring of 2022, with start-up of the RDU expected in mid-April.
+- Converted 19,000 BPD hydrocracker at Wynnewood to process 100 million gallons per year of washed and bleached soybean oil or pre-treated corn oil to produce renewable diesel and renewable naphtha. - Majority of capital spend allocated to associated logistics assets (rail loading and unloading, rail cars and track, tankage). - Excess hydrogen capacity at Wynnewood and minimal modifications required to existing hydrocracker allowed this project to be completed faster and at lower capital cost than most competing projects. - Primary goal is to reduce carbon footprint and capture the credits currently available in the market: \$1/gal BTC approved through 2022, in addition to RINs generated and LCFS credits. - Completed the conversion of the hydrocracker during the planned turnaround at Wynnewood in the Spring of 2022 and currently ramping up production.